ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 Prelude> sumDigits n = if n < 10 then n else sumDigits (n `div` 10) + (n `mod` 10)
 ```

 These two functions share something: They share a behavior!
 Both iterate over the digits of the function, do something at each digit, and sum something up.
 And this common functionality is not trivial!
 So it is very unsatisfying to copy’n’paste it, like we did.
 So how can we abstract over the parts that differ?
-It is not obvious on first glance, so go through it step by step, lets give the parts that differ names.
+It is not obvious at first glance, so go through it step by step, let's give the parts that differ names.
 For `countDigits`, we *ignore* the digit, and just sum up ones:
 ```
 Prelude> always1 n = 1
 Prelude> countDigits n = if n < 10 then always1 n else countDigits (n `div` 10) + always1 (n `mod` 10)